web analytics

 The technical principle is not complicated, and it is exact.
 The system consists of 8 or 10 high-speed cameras, four computers, and a large screen.

 The official name of “Hawk-Eye” is “Instant Replay System,” first used in tennis.
-The system consists of 10 cameras that track the flying tennis ball and feedback information to the connected computer, calculating the simulated trajectory.
+The system consists of 10 cameras that track the flying tennis ball and feed back information to the connected computer, calculating the simulated trajectory.

 When a player has objected to the umpire’s decision and applies for playback, it will display the computer-simulated trajectory on both the TV and the large screen.